TeamNewPipe/documentation/docs/07_maintainers_view.md

 1. __Don't add too many special
   features.__ NewPipe does not have to be an air plane cockpit.
 Do not try to fill every single niche that might exist.
 If people want more advanced features, they would use professional tools.
 If you add too much functionality, you add complexity, and complexity scares away the average user.
 Focus on NewPipe's scope as a **media player** for the end user, and only as such.
-2. __Design the UI so that it is easy for the user__.
+2. __Usability of the user interface should be priorized.__.
 Try to make it comply with [material design guidelines](https://material.io/design/guidelines-overview/).